20% off on your next Trip. Hurry up and book a tour before the time is up! T&C Applied. Book your Tour

 What is the No. 1 tourist spot in Vietnam?

-Ha Long Bay is Vietnam’s top attractio.
-With its breathtaking limestone islands rising from emerald waters.
+Ha Long Bay is Vietnam’s top attraction with its breathtaking limestone islands rising from emerald waters.

 What part of Vietnam should I visit?